System Requirements

 $ mv install.log $ESMF_INSTALL_PREFIX

 Calling make builds ESMF and calling make install places the build into your install directory.
 In that folder the build files are placed within subdirectories such as bin and lib, among others.
 The install directory is not deleted when you clean ESMF source code with make distclean in the top-level ESMF directory.
-Therefore you can clean and rebuild ESMF with different combinations of libraries in advance of needing them to build and run GCHP.
+Therefore you can clean and rebuild ESMF with different combinations of libraries and versions in advance of needing them to build and run GCHP.
 Just remember to clean the source code and source the environment file you intend to use prior to creating a new build.
-You also must specify a different ${ESMF_INSTALL_PREFIX} for each unique build so as not to overwrite others.
+Make sure you specify a different ${ESMF_INSTALL_PREFIX} for each unique build so as not to overwrite others.

 Hardware Requirements